 A sick leave is considered to be one continuous leave if the employee has been off for the same illness/injury without returning to work for 15 consecutive scheduled work days before taking another day for the same illness or injury.

 Auxiliary Employees With Benefits

 The maximum benefit period for auxiliary employees who qualify for benefits is seven months at 75% of the regular rate of pay.

 Auxiliary employees without benefits who have worked at least 400 hours in the same ministry without loss of seniority receive a weekly indemnity.
 The weekly indemnity provides 60% of normal average earnings from the 15th day of the illness or injury to a maximum of 15 weeks.

 Stage 3 STIIP benefit may be supplemented—or topped up to 100% of regular pay—by using other available time allotments such as vacation credits, exclusion supplementary credit, or compensatory time off.
 Enter your top-up option directly into the Time and Leave.

 A full-time regular employee only earns vacation credits for a given month if they've received at least 10 days (70 hours) pay at straight time rates in that month.
 To prevent miscalculations and unnecessary over-payments from occurring, take into account that your vacation will be prorated.

 Existing benefits—like MSP, extended health and dental—and pension contributions continue without interruption, as if you were still working.

 Reporting Other Income

-If you are on STIIP or long term disability, you are required to report through AskMyHR any other income received as a result of illness or injury such as WorkSafe BC, Insurance Corporation of BC (ICBC), private insurance, employment insurance, Canada Pension Plan or income assistance.
+If you're on STIIP or long term disability, you're required to report through AskMyHR any other income received as a result of illness or injury, such as WorkSafe BC, Insurance Corporation of BC (ICBC), private insurance, employment insurance, Canada Pension Plan, or income assistance.